 Illustration 3.
 DF supply chain and geographical locations.
 Source: Author (Ghosh)

 East Medinipur, however, draws an elaborate frame of market network and DF trade routes.
 In the outset of khoti season in October, the laya (khoti owner) seeks capital for arranging the campsite – preparing boats and nets, form the fishing crew and perhaps pay advance to some of them, storing usual supplies, meet expenses necessary for fish drying on the beach, and so on.
 Alike Sundarbans, the whole or bulk of the capital (and sometimes domestic loans) is received as an advance or dadan from a trader, locally known as “bepari” or “bebsayi”.
 However, this advance often does not flow as a single package as the laya might need more money during the course of the season which simply add up to make the total dadan.
 The market thread is sequentially constituted by layas, aratdars/beparis/wholesalers, small traders, retailers and consumers.
 Aratdars or wholesalers are stock-holders who buy both raw fish and DF from layas for wholesaling to retailers and exporters.
 Small traders buy a small amount of DF directly from layas without dadan or advance money.
 Men, women, and child workers engage in the processing activities of spreading, sorting, and monitoring the fishes during the whole drying process.
-Often the workers are deployed from the families of fishermen or crew members (Payra et al. 2016).
+Often the workers are sourced from the families of fishermen or crew members (Payra et al. 2016).
 Beparis are relatively professional traders who buy DF from fish processors or layas, and generally sell it to the wholesalers as well as retailers.
 However, retailers also buy DF directly from the aratdars or wholesalers.
 After the DF reaches retailers, it is sent for both national and international exports.
 In West Bengal, Egra market at East Medinipur is the largest regulated DF market which trades fish from the Sundarbans as well as Medinipur.